 - Be a U.S. citizen or eligible for application for U.S. citizenship.

 - Possess a valid California driver’s license by appointment to position.

 - Completion of high school or equivalent to the completion of the 12th grade.

 Pre-Examination Application Process

 Applicants whom pass the written examination (70% or better) are ranked by score.
-Veterans who pass the examination and have filed a Veterans' Preference Form with CalHR are placed at top of list.
-The first three ranks (highest scores) are scheduled for a Background Intake Orientation first.
-Successful applicants are subject to an extensive Peace Officer background investigation, including a medical and psychological screening.
+Veterans who pass the examination and have filed a Veterans' Preference Form (will also be distributed at the time of the exam) with CalHR are placed at the top of list.

 The Department of State Hospitals, Office of Protective Services (OPS) has the responsibility to hire only qualified individuals for positions within the OPS.
 In order to accomplish this, a thorough investigation into the background of all applicants is necessary.
 The main objective is to conduct a thorough, comprehensive, and legal applicant investigation, conducted with due consideration for the rights of the candidate and in compliance with the governing law and rules.
 The investigative dimensions and OPS Standard set forth in the OPS Background Investigation Manual ensure that only qualified individuals will be considered for a position of public trust.